 Test Taking Technique:

-AOBOG has made some slight changes to the oral exam this year.
-They have decreased the number of stations a candidate rotates through from four to three, the length of each station will increase from 55 minutes to 75 minutes but the overall time of the exam will remain the same at four hours including breaks, lastly the visual station will be eliminated as a separate short answer component.
+AOBOG has decreased the number of stations a candidate rotates through from four to three, the length of each station will increase from 55 minutes to 75 minutes, but the overall time of the exam will remain the same at four hours including breaks, lastly the visual station will be eliminated as a separate short answer component.
 They will incorporate the visual slides, video clips, etc. into the three stations in an oral format.
 Each of the stations will use a minimum of three scenarios from the following topics.

 - General Obstetrics and Gynecology